Zenat0r/hexacore/README.md

 This project is developed for fun and may not be updated, but I see a lot of rooms for improvement :
 - Add more unit tests to the framework
-- Be able to add another templating system
-- Login handler
 - Associate Models together

 For the future more test on several environments are required for example on nginx web server.